Trailer Mounted 3 Ton per day press

 Biodiesel Production

 Nebraska Renewable Energy Systems is the first licensed producer of biodiesel in the State of Nebraska and is in the forefront of commercial developments in the state.
-We have produced the first licensed biodiesel in the state using canola, soy (RBD and crude), sunflower, brown mustard, linseed, Waste vegetable oil, beef tallow and pork lard (animal fats grown on the energy farm).
+We have produced the first licensed biodiesel in the state using canola, soy (RBD and crude), sunflower, brown mustard, linseed, Waste vegetable oil (WVO), beef tallow and pork lard (animal fats grown on the energy farm).
 Both methyl ester and ethyl ester versions of these fuels were also produced.
 While on the surface a tremendous feat, it clearly shows the acute need for rapid development in this area in Nebraska.
 For information regarding producer licensing, review Biodiesel Producer Standards promulgated by the Nebraska Motor Fuels Department.

 While Nebraska Renewable Energy Systems will continue to provide technical support and guidance for commercial undertakings in the state, we are convinced that the most effective model for biodiesel production remains with those that utilize agricultural raw materials, maximize local synergies and are focused on regional markets (farm/community scale).
-The beauty of the biodiesel model at this scale is that it represents the epitome of adding value to ag products at the producer level.
+The beauty of the biodiesel model at this scale is that it represents the epitome of adding value to ag-products at the producer level.
 The separation of the oil from the meal of the oilseed alone represents a doubling of the value of every pound of oil produced.
 Further refinement and conversion to biodiesel adds value up to five times the cost of production of the oil in the oilseed raw material.

 Nebraska Renewable Energy Systems is committed to supporting those who are serious about producing fuel using the local model and is currently consulting to groups across the nation who see the value in this model.
 However, our focus will always be on the great state of Nebraska.
 Further regulatory information and links are available through the biofuels page of the Nebraska Renewable Energy Association, www.Nebraskarea.org.